Tell us the truth about your infertility treatment experience!

 Find Top IVF Clinics in Greece >

-Egg Donation in Greece
+Egg donation in Greece

 The age of egg donors is between 18 and 25, and donors are strictly anonymous.
 Only basic information is shared by the clinic, depending on their decision.
 Neither the recipient couple nor the child can find out the identity of the donor.
 There is no mixed system with anonymous and non-anonymous donations.